 - A group of residents are unhappy with their street name

 The statutory process is set out in section 18 of Public Health Act 1925.

-Prior to the statutory process, the relevant Town/Parish Councils or Ward Councillors would normally be consulted, along with the emergency services and occupiers of properties.
+Prior to the statutory process, the relevant Town/Parish Councils would normally be consulted, along with the emergency services and occupiers of properties.
 Other parties may be consulted where appropriate.

 Where the renaming of a street or part of a street would result in the change of Unique Street Reference Number in the National Street Gazetteer then the Local Street Gazetteer Custodian will be informed.
 Under streetworks legislation, the Local Street Gazetteer Custodian has a legal duty to consult with statutory interested parties prior to any change.

 On rare occasions, it may be necessary to rename or renumber a street.
 This is usually carried out as a last resort when:-

 - There is confusion over a street’s numbering

 - New properties are built and there is a need for other properties to be renumbered to accommodate the new properties.

 - The number of named-only properties in a street is deemed to be causing confusion for visitors and/or emergency services are unable to locate named properties effectively.